gitupgrade/offroad-semantic-segmentation/README.md

 This repository contains our final submission for the **Offroad Semantic Segmentation** track of the Duality AI Hackathon.
 The task is to segment off-road desert scenes using synthetic data generated from Duality AI’s Falcon digital twin platform.

-> Note: The provided `requirements.txt` reflects the development environment; minimal dependencies are sufficient to run training and evaluation.

 ---